Will Purvis

-While he was free, Purvis continued to maintain that he had been wrongly convicted.
+While he was free, Purvis continued to maintain that he had been wrongfully convicted.
 In 1917, Purvis' innocence was finally proven.
 On his deathbed, another man, Joe Beard, confessed that he had been involved in the ambush and identified the killer as Louis Thornhill.
-Thornhill was never brought to trial and had died years prior.
-Mississippi's law also required the signature of witnesses and a signed copy of the deathbed confession.
-Since there was no written acknowledgement of the confession, the perpetrator could not be prosecuted.

-Due to Beards's confession, Purvis was given $5,000 in restitution by the Mississippi Legislature for having been wrongfully convicted and imprisoned.
+Thornhill had never been tried and had died years before.
+Due to Beard's confession, Purvis was given $5,000 in restitution by the Mississippi Legislature for his wrongful conviction and imprisonment.